ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 - [Citation](#citation)

 # Overview
-Data and code to reproduce the analyses in the manuscript, "A persistently low level of atmospheric oxygen in Earth's middle age".
+This GitHub repository includes R scripts to reproduce the analyses in the manuscript, "A persistently low level of atmospheric oxygen in Earth's middle age".
-Data includes publicly-available weather data in addition to primary temperature logger data from instruments deployed underwater in the Farasan Banks region of the Saudi Arabian Red Sea.
+Datasets includes publicly-available weather data in addition to primary temperature logger data from instruments deployed underwater in the Farasan Banks region of the Saudi Arabian Red Sea.
+The datasets used in this paper are available upon request.

 The code does the following analyses:
 (1) compares in situ temperature logger data to satellite-based sea surface temperature (SST), (2) tests which SST product works best to reproduce the spatial and temporal patterns in the temperature loggers,